 Fathering a child after cancer treatment

-Questions to ask the doctor
+Questions to ask your health care team

-- How will trying to have a child affect my follow-up care plan?
+How will trying to have a child affect my follow-up care plan?